Rubio: Russia 'cloud' impacts everything

 "This cloud is impacting everything else," Rubio said on CNN's "State of the Union."
 "I think the White House would acknowledge that."

-Rubio's comments add to the chorus of prominent Republicans saying questions about contacts between associates of President Donald Trump and Russians, in addition to the controversy surrounding Trump's firing of FBI Director James Comey earlier this month, is impeding the Republican agenda.
+Rubio's comments add to the chorus of prominent Republicans saying questions about contacts between associates of President Donald Trump and Russians, in addition to the controversy surrounding Trump's firing of FBI Director James Comey earlier this month, are impeding the Republican agenda.

 Rubio, who sits on the Senate intelligence committee, said he would refrain from taking a "firm position" until the committee finishes its investigation and issues a report.

-A report in The New York Times this week, confirmed by other outlets, including CNN, said Comey kept records of his interactions with Trump, including a memo documenting Trump's request that the FBI to drop an investigation into former national security adviser Mike Flynn.
+A report in The New York Times this week, confirmed by CNN and other outlets, said Comey kept records of his interactions with Trump, including a memo documenting Trump's request that the FBI drop an investigation into former national security adviser Mike Flynn.

 Asked by anchor Jake Tapper whether Trump's reported request would constitute obstruction of justice, Rubio responded in general terms.

-"If any president tries to impede an investigation -- any president, no matter who it is -- by interfering with the FBI, yes that would be problematic -- not just problematic, it would be obviously, you know, a potential obstruction of justice that people have to make a decision on -- any president," Rubio said.
+"If any president tries to impede an investigation -- any president, no matter who it is -- by interfering with the FBI, yes that would be problematic.
+Not just problematic, it would be obviously, you know, a potential obstruction of justice that people have to make a decision on -- any president," Rubio said.
 "That said, we don't know if that's what happened here."

 Rubio stressed repeatedly that the investigation shouldn't be "litigated" in the press and declined to weigh in on numerous reports, including those about Comey's memos and Trump's comments with Russian officials behind closed doors.

-"I'm not disputing the press accounts, but I am also not going to accept them," Rubio said, adding that the Senate intelligence committee would gather its own evidence and ideally Comey's memos.
+"I'm not disputing the press accounts, but I am also not going to accept them," Rubio said, adding that intelligence panel would gather its own evidence and ideally Comey's memos.

 The committee announced Friday that Comey would testify in a public hearing after Memorial Day, and Rubio said he would ask Comey to verify reports about his memos.